Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </ul>

   <p>
     There are different importance levels you can use, debug, info, warning, error and critical.
 By giving different level to logger or handler, you can write only error messages to specific log file, or record debug details when debugging.
-Let’s change the logger level to DEBUG and see the output again
+Let's change the logger level to DEBUG and see the output again
   </p>

   <div class="highlight">